Turn Assets Into Cash, But Do It Intelligently

 An alternative to consider is a reverse mortgage.
 A reverse mortgage is a type of home loan that allows you to turn the equity in a home into cash.
 Money from a reverse mortgage can be paid to the homeowner as a lump sum, a regular monthly cash advance or an open line of credit that lets you withdraw money when you need it.

-, the homeowner does not have to make monthly mortgage payments.
+With a reverse mortgage, the homeowner does not have to make monthly mortgage payments.
 The loan does not have to be repaid until the homeowner no longer lives in the home, and those reasons might include moving, selling the home or death.

 On a related topic, how you go about selling your loved one's assets can affect whether they qualify for Medicaid.
 Medicaid is a joint federal and state program that helps with medical costs for some people with low incomes and limited resources.
 Medicaid programs vary from state to state, but eligibility usually is based on income and assets.

 If your loved one has too many assets to qualify for Medicaid, you can spend down their assets to meet the requirements.
 Medicaid has rules about how to spend down assets, however.
-If you don’t follow these rules, your loved one may not qualify for Medicaid or may have to pay a penalty.
+If you don't follow these rules, your loved one may not qualify for Medicaid or may have to pay a penalty.
 Because this area is so complex, we encourage you to consult with a qualified elder law attorney.
-At a minimum, you should talk with your state Medicaid office about what you can and can’t do with you loved one’s assets.
+At a minimum, you should talk with your state Medicaid office about what you can and can't do with your loved one's assets.